Hover over events and select them individually to get a description of the event.

 Highway 138 Road Clean-Up & Pizza Party

 Come join us and help clean up our adopted stretch of highway from Horseshoe Bend to Gravel Bin.
-This is a great walk along a beautiful river, and there may be impromptu opportunities for boating on Sunday, as well.
+This is a great walk along the beautiful North Umpqua.
 Our partner, ODOT, will provide safety vests, trash bags, and trash pickers.
 The club will provide water and snacks.
 Please bring work gloves, long pants, and sturdy walking shoes.
 With sufficient help, we will be done by noon.
-All participants will be treated to pizza at Coho Pizza in Glide after the event!!

 Contact: Francesca Guyer at francesca.guyer@gmail.com